Site-specific art: History

 Modernist art objects were transportable, nomadic, could only exist in the museum space and were the objects of the market and commodification.
-Since 1960, the artists were trying to find a way out of this situation, and thus drew attention to the site and the context around this site.
+Since 1960, artists were trying to find a way out of this situation, and thus drew attention to the site and the context around this site.
 The work of art was created at the site and could only exist under such circumstances - it cannot be moved or changed.
 The notion of "site" precisely references the current location, which comprises a unique combination of physical elements: depth, length, weight, height, shape, walls, temperature.

-Works of art began to emerge from the walls of the museum and galleries (Daniel Buren, Within and Beyond the Frame, John Weber Gallery, New York, 1973), were created specifically for the museum and galleries (Michael Asher, untitled installation at Claire Copley Gallery, Los Angeles, 1974, Hans Haacke, Condensation Cube, 1963–65, Mierle Laderman Ukeles, Hartford Wash: Washing Tracks, Maintenance Outside, Wadsworth Atheneum, Hartford, 1973), thus criticizing the museum as an institution that sets the rules for artists and viewers.
+Works of art began to emerge from the walls of the museum and galleries (Daniel Buren, Within and Beyond the Frame, John Weber Gallery, New York, 1973), were created specifically for the museum and galleries (Michael Asher, untitled installation at Claire Copley Gallery, Los Angeles, 1974; Hans Haacke, Condensation Cube, 1963–65; Mierle Laderman Ukeles, Washing/Tracks/Maintenance: Outside, Wadsworth Atheneum, Hartford, 1973), thus criticizing the museum as an institution that sets the rules for artists and viewers.

 Jean-Max Albert, created Sculptures Bachelard in Parc de la Villette, related to the site, or Carlotta’s Smile, a trellis construction related to Ar.
-Co,’s architecture Lisbon, and to a choreography in collaboration with Michala Marcus and Carlos Zingaro, 1979.
+Co.'s architecture Lisbon, and a choreography in collaboration with Michala Marcus and Carlos Zingaro, 1979.

 When the public debate over Tilted Arc (1981) resulted in its removal in 1989, its author Richard Serra reacted with what can be considered a definition of site-specific art: "To move the work is to destroy the work."